The Benefits of Working in Diverse Teams

 Through working in diverse teams’ organisations may observe a greater rise in creativity and innovationthroughout employees.
 Innovation and creativity are extremely important in any organisation as it is the driving force of competitiveness.
 When employees show innovation and creativity solutions, ideas and thoughts that promote higher levels of business success are attained.

-Likewise, through working in a diverse team it has been found that innovation and creativity is likely to be attained.
+Likewise, through working in an inclusive team it has been found that innovation and creativity is likely to be attained.
 Boston Consulting Group reported that organisations that had a diverse team in operation where able to make innovation revenue that was 19 percentage points higher than those companies that did not have any diverse teams.

 Diverse Skills, Experience and Resources